Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - The food processing industries cover a wide range of activities utilizing farm, animal and forestry-based products as raw materials.

-- Due to these wide ranges of activities, there is a lot of diversity in the nature of problems and issues relating to different agro-food processing industries.
+- Due to these wide ranges of activities, there is a lot of diversity like problems and issues relating to different agro-food processing industries.
 It is, therefore, difficult to envisage an overall technology policy framework covering various agro-food processing industries.